filakhtov/gentoo-use-docs/www-client/chromium.md

 This flag should normally be disabled.

-### js-type-check
-Pass the `enable_js_type_check=true` option to the `gn gen` command.
-Run a closure compiler during the build to analyze JavaScript source code of Chromium and check for syntax errors, variable references and other common JavaScript mistakes.
-This however will require JRE (Java Runtime Environment) to be available on the build system.

-This flag can be safely disabled because such analysis is normally performed by the developers, not end users.

 ### kerberos
 Can't be used together with the `headless` flag.
 Pass the `use_kerberos=true` option to the `gn gen` command.
 Enable support for the SPNEGO authentication mechanism (Simple and Protected GSS-API Negotiation), also known as "integrated authentication" or "negotiate authentication" to provide the concept of Single Sign-On (SSO) - having authenticated once at the start of a session, users can access network services throughout a Kerberos realm without authenticating again.
 Enable support for the `--auth-server-whitelist` runtime option that takes as its value a comma-separated list of permitted hostnames.
 Also enable the `--auth-negotiate-delegate-whitelist` runtime option to allow a network service to authenticate to other network services on users behalf.